Ballroom Dancing = Partnership

 The Rumba has more serious sensual overtones than the Cha-cha.

-It is slow, quite dynamic and romantic.
-A lot of the Rumba dance patterns have a theme of flirting and rejection or teasing.
+It is slow, quite dynamic, and romantic.
+Many of the Rumba dance patterns involve flirting, rejection, or teasing.
 The basic premise of International Style Rumba is to spotlight the lady’s body and sexuality.
-Merge this with the slow Latin beat and the rhythmic body movements, and you have a sizzling combination.
+Merge this with the slow Latin beat and rhythmic body movements; you have a sizzling combination.

-They estimate that Rumba was brought to America by the African slaves.
-But around 1928/1929, the actual steps and figures of this dance were not clear.
+They estimate that Rumba was brought to America by African slaves.
+However, around 1928/1929, the actual steps and figures of this dance were not clear.

-Many people treated and danced it like a new type of foxtrot with additional hip actions.
+Many people treated and danced it like a new foxtrot type with additional hip actions.
 After World War II, Rumba was further developed into the “Cuban Rumba.”
-By monsieur Pierre and Doris Lavell, which had a school in Regent Street, London.
-But still, standardization was a problem until Walter Laird started to write his Latin books.
+By monsieur Pierre and Doris Lavell, who had a school on Regent Street, London.
+But standardization was still a problem until Walter Laird started writing his Latin books.
 Finally, many official dance Associations accepted his work, and standardization became a fact.

 Paso Doble